Mississippi lawmakers drafting resolution to remove Confederate emblem from state flag: report

 Mississippi is the last state with the Confederate symbol on its flag, Mississippi Today reported.

-The crescendo of calls comes amid protests over the death of George Floyd, a black man who died after a white police officer kneeled on his neck for nearly nine minutes in Minneapolis May 25, and have reignited discussions over racial equality across the country.
+The crescendo of calls comes amid protests over the May 25 death of George Floyd, a black man who died after a white police officer kneeled on his neck for nearly nine minutes, and has reignited discussions over racial equality across the country.

 Confederate symbols have become a flashpoint in the protests that have sometimes turned violent and destructive.

-Vandals tore down a Confederate statue in Richmond over the wekend and Virginia Gov. Ralph Northam has said a Gen. Robert E. Lee statue in the city will officially be removed.
+Over the weekend, vandals tore down a Confederate statue in Richmond, Va., and Virginia Gov. Ralph Northam has said a Gen. Robert E. Lee statue in the city will be removed.

 FLORIDA MAYOR CALLS FOR CONFEDERATE STATUES TO BE REMOVED